Kordofan campaign (2023–present): 2025

-The SAF retook Karkaraia and Hajar al-Jawad, on the road between Dalang and Kadugli in South Kordofan, from the SPLM-N (al-Hilu) on 13 January.
+The SAF retook Karkaraia and Hajar al-Jawad, on the road between Dalang and Kadugli in South Kordofan, from the SPLM–N (al-Hilu) on 13 January.
 On 30 January, the SAF retook the city of Umm Ruwaba in North Kordofan, advancing towards El Obeid.
 They also shot down ten drones over El Obeid The SAF took control of the city of Er Rahad in North Kordofan on 17 February, as well as Sidra 2 days later.

 7 people were killed in an RSF attack on Al Khiwai, West Kordofan on 9 March.
 The RSF claimed to have taken Lagawa in West Kordofan on 23 March.
 On 31 March, the RSF claimed to have taken Khor El Dalaib in South Kordofan following clashes that left 12 civilians dead.
 It also claimed to have killed 70 fighters of the Islamic Movement, and destroyed or captured 13 vehicles.
-Several people were killed on 7 April in a joint RSF and SPLM-N (al-Hilu) attack in Rashad, South Kordofan.
+Several people were killed on 7 April in a joint RSF and SPLM–N (al-Hilu) attack in Rashad, South Kordofan.

 On 1 May, the RSF took En Nahud in West Kordofan, killing 19 people.
 The SAF retook the towns of Al-Khuwayyi in West Kordofan and Al-Hamadi in South Kordofan from the RSF on 11 and 13 May.
-10 people were killed by SPLM-N (al-Hilu) shelling in Kadugli, while the SAF took Al-Tareeda and Al-Dakka in Qadeer, South Kordofan, from the SPLM-N (al-Hilu) on 16 May.
+10 people were killed by SPLM–N (al-Hilu) shelling in Kadugli, while the SAF took Al-Tareeda and Al-Dakka in Qadeer, South Kordofan, from the SPLM–N (al-Hilu) on 16 May.
 The SAF retook the Um Libana area in West Kordofan on 19 May.
 The SAF and its allies then announced the capture of Ed Dubeibat in South Kordofan on 23 May.

-On 7 June, the RSF and the SPLM-N (al-Hilu) took the town of Um Dehilib, South Kordofan.
+On 7 June, the RSF and the SPLM–N (al-Hilu) took the town of Um Dehilib, South Kordofan.
 The SAF captured Al-Riash and Kazgali in North Kordofan from the RSF on 7 July.
 Muhannad Ibrahim Fadl, commander of the SAF-allied Al-Bara' ibn Malik Battalion, was killed in an RSF ambush on an SAF reconnaissance unit west of El Obeid on 20 August.
 On 22 August, The SAF claimed to have destroyed 130 RSF combat vehicles and captured 92 others following clashes in Abu Qawad, near El Obeid.

 The SAF claimed to have retaken Kazgeil and Fartangoul in North Kordofan from the RSF on 7 September.
 On 8 September, Al-Sadiq Makin, a senior RSF commander in Kordofan, was killed during clashes with the SAF in Kazgeil.
 The SAF retook Barah in North Kordofan from the RSF 2 days later.
-On 13 September, the RSF took the village of al-Ayyara in North Kordofan, pushing back the SAF to the outskirts of El Obeid, and later claimed to have retaken Kazgeil and Al-Riash in North Kordofan 2 days later.
+On 13 September, the RSF took the village of al-Ayyara in North Kordofan, pushing back the SAF to the outskirts of El Obeid, and later claimed to have retaken Kazgeil and Al-Riash in North Kordofan two days later.

 On 16 November, the SAF announced that the army had recaptured the areas of Kazqil and Um Dam Haj Ahmed in North Kordofan from the RSF.
+The next day, the SAF retook Barah from the RSF following a two-week siege before retreating again.